General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Derivation of the Evolution Equations using Computer Algebra

 \section{Derivation of the Evolution Equations using Computer Algebra}

-In this appendix the perturbation equations (\ref{subeq:final}) of the main text is derived from the basic perturbation equations (\ref{subeq:pertub-gi}) and the definitions (\ref{eq:contrast}).
-This is done by first deriving the evolution equations for the gauge-invariant quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ (\ref{e-n-gi}), or, equivalently, (\ref{subeq:pertub-gi-e-n}):
+In this appendix the perturbation equations~(\ref{subeq:final}) of the main text are derived from the basic perturbation equations~(\ref{subeq:pertub-gi}) and the definitions~(\ref{eq:contrast}).
+This is done by first deriving the evolution equations for the gauge-invariant quantities $\varepsilon^\true_\een$ and $n^\true_\een$~(\ref{subeq:pertub-gi-e-n}):

-The coefficients $a_1$, $a_2$ and $a_3$ occurring in equation (\ref{eq:vondst2}) are given~by
+The coefficients $a_1$, $a_2$ and $a_3$ occurring in equation~(\ref{eq:vondst2}) are given~by